backstage/backstage/docs/auth/index.md

 ## Sign-In Configuration

-Using an authentication provider for sign-in is something you need to configure both in the frontend app, as well as the `auth` backend plugin.
+Using an authentication provider for sign-in is something you need to configure both in the frontend app as well as the `auth` backend plugin.
 For information on how to configure the backend app, see [Sign-in Identities and Resolvers](./identity-resolver.md).
 The rest of this section will focus on how to configure sign-in for the frontend app.

 Sign-in is configured by providing a custom `SignInPage` app component.
 It will be rendered before any other routes in the app and is responsible for providing the identity of the current user.
 The `SignInPage` can render any number of pages and components, or just blank space with logic running in the background.
-In the end however it must provide a valid Backstage user identity through the `onSignInSuccess` callback prop, at which point the rest of the app is rendered.
+In the end, however, it must provide a valid Backstage user identity through the `onSignInSuccess` callback prop, at which point the rest of the app is rendered.

 If you want to, you can use the `SignInPage` component that is provided by `@backstage/core-components`,